lmnaslimited/wedha/lms/Framework/01-LENS-Framework.md

 Learn how to create and manage roles and their permissions.

-### Lesson 3 : What is Doc
+### Lesson 3 : What is DocType

-Use LENS scripting features to customize behavior and functionality.
+Learn about creating a new DocType and customizing an existing one.

 ### Lesson 4 : Test Your Knowledge